 Tyus Battle – Grey Worm

 Grey Worm is the leader of the Unsullied, a group of soldiers who fight for Daenerys in her quest for the Iron Throne.
-Battle on the other hand, was the de facto leader of the Syracuse basketball team for two years before declaring for the NBA Draft after this past season.
+Battle, on the other hand, was the de facto leader of the Syracuse basketball team for two years before declaring for the NBA Draft.
 In comparison, Grey Worm’s fate in the show remains to be determined in Sunday’s finale.
-But regardless, both Grey Worm and Tyus just do what they gotta do, and do it well.
+Regardless, both Grey Worm and Tyus just do what they gotta do, and do it well.
 Grey Worm is one of the show’s most skilled fighters on the battlefield, just as Battle was one of the most skilled players each time he took the court for the Orange.